 MyLearningSpace / Brightspace

-The project involves the object-oriented analysis, design, and implementation of a case study by the entire class working as a group.
+The project involves the object-oriented analysis, design, and implementation of a case study by large groups (approx. 20 students).
 Marks are assigned depending on the quality of individual contributions to each phase of the project.

 Note: this schedule is subject to change.

 The Scope of Object-Oriented Software Engineering

 |2||The Software Process

 The Requirements Workflow